MetPX/sarracenia/doc/dd_subscribe.1.rst

         reject    .*Reg.*
         accept    .*GRIB.*

-The  **mirror**  option can be used to mirror the dd.weather.gc.ca tree of the products.
+The  **mirror**  option can be used to mirror the dd.weather.gc.ca tree of the files.
 If set to  **True**  the directory given by the  **directory**  option will be the basename of a tree.
-Accepted products under that directory will be placed under the subdirectory tree leaf where it resides under dd.weather.gc.ca.
+Accepted files under that directory will be placed under the subdirectory tree leaf where it resides under dd.weather.gc.ca.
 For example retrieving the following url, with options::